TuxPenguin09/TuxPenguin09/README.md

-# About Me
+# Personally About Me
-## Heyo, It's TuxPenguin09 (aliamanuba on any site) and just my true name is Moritz
+## TuxPenguin09 on some old sites and aliamanuba on any site, my real name is モリツ
 ### Just your average advanced full-stack developer.
 I mostly work more on my portfolio project and its core behind it.

 You can also contribute to my portfolio site documentation for developers for developing an application in my portfolio site, [hodots.
 Documentations for Developers](https://github.com/leafstudiosDot/hodots-docs).
-How about my multipurpose [code editor](https://github.com/leafstudiosDot/incogine-editor), or my [self-hosted chatroom's server](https://github.com/leafstudiosDot/decensha) it's clients are going open-source soon, also my work in progress [office/learning management system](https://github.com/leafstudiosDot/roomital).
+How about [my soon to be a game engine](https://github.com/leafstudiosDot/incogine) and it's [now unmaintained multipurpose code editor](https://github.com/leafstudiosDot/incogine-editor), or my [self-hosted chatroom's server](https://github.com/leafstudiosDot/decensha) it's clients are going open-source soon, also my work in progress [office/learning management system](https://github.com/leafstudiosDot/roomital), the other one I am working on today such as Project S will be out soon, not planning on open source them except for it's [locale which can be found here](https://github.com/leafstudiosDot/statolumn-locale).

 If you wish to see my portfolio site which I don't personally promote to anyone, [its here and its free to register!](https://hodots.com)
 (Note: its still in beta, bugs may occur during the site ongoing.)

 I am really proud of this being launched worldwide since I was 16 (back in Feb, 2021), It's also the right time for me to learn much about how hosting a website and most of the cybersecurity and vulnerability check and testing everything in production.

-I have made another application or a portfolio site coming 2024.
+I have made another application or a portfolio site called Project S coming 2024.
 # Questions Answered
 ## Programming Languages I knew?
 - Also I highly love JavaScript as my main programming language and Python as second which is what I use for Developing Sites, Backend Server, Socket Server, Hosting, etc.